brianso123/BookStore/README.md

 ---

-**This will bundle the js module and start an express server to serve the project on localhost:3000** **Open localhost:3000 in browser to see the bookstore!**
+**This will bundle the js module and start an express server to serve the project on localhost:3000.
+Open localhost:3000 in browser to see the bookstore!**